SchlossLab/severe-CDI/paper/paper-gfm.md

 clinically relevant as physician chart review increases confidence that positively-labelled severe outcomes are due to the CDI rather than other causes.

+Two goals: investigate whether we can predict CDI severity based on OTU data to inform how the gut microbiome may modulate severity (ML-based
+science: good performance implies something about underlying biology), and determine whether there is potential clinical value in OTU-based models. new dataset.

 # Materials and Methods